Rishab-Debnath/Terrain-Dec-Bot/Terrain Dec Bot with PanTilt Control/README.md

-# CameraCarWithPanTiltControl
+# TerrainDecBotWithPanTiltControl
-This repository contains code and diagram for Camera Car with PanTilt Control
+This repository contains code and diagram for Terrain Dec Bot with PanTilt Control